telerik/fiddler-everywhere-docs/get-started/mock-server-response.md

 ---
-title: Mock Server Response
+title: Mocking Server Responses
 description: Learn how to use the Rules tab to mock different server behavior.
 slug: rulesbuilder-get-started
 publish: true
 position: 70
 ---

-# Mocking Server Response
+# Mocking Server Responses

 One of the most powerful features of the Fiddler Everywhere client is the **Rules** tab - a tool for mocking server responses and simulating various real-life scenarios.
 With Rule Builder, you can create **rules**, to automatically trigger a specific request (covering the criteria set in the rule).
 Mocking a server response is as easy as enabling the **Rules** tab, setting a rule, and executing the request (that will trigger the rule).